-Single audit is an organization-wide financial statement and federal awards' audit of a non-federal entity that expends \$750,000 or more in federal funds in one year.
-It is intended to provide assurance to the Federal Government that a non-federal entity has adequate internal controls in place, and is generally in compliance with program requirements.
+Single audit is an organization-wide financial statement and federal awards' audit of a non-federal entity that prior to 10/1/24 the value expends \$750,000 and after 10/1/24 the value is \$1,000,000 or more in federal funds in one year.
+It is intended to provide assurance to the federal government that a non-federal entity has adequate internal controls in place and is generally in compliance with the administration requirements.

-Subrecipient means a non-federal entity that spends federal awards received from a pass-through entity (DSHS) to carry out a federal program, but does not include an individual that is a beneficiary of such a program.
+Subrecipient means a non-federal entity that spends federal awards received from a pass-through entity (DSHS) to carry out a federal program but does not include an individual that is a beneficiary of such a program.
 A subrecipient may also be a recipient of other federal awards from another pass-through entity or directly from a federal awarding agency.

-2 CFR, Part 200, Subpart D, §200.330 identifies characteristics that must be considered in making the determination of subrecipient versus non-subrecipient (vendor) status.
+2 CFR, Part 200, Subpart D, §200.331 identifies characteristics that must be considered in making the determination of subrecipient versus non-subrecipient (vendor) status.

-The table below identifies some characteristics used to determine subrecipient status but is not considered an inclusive list.
+The table below identifies some characteristics used to determine subrecipient status but is not considered an all-inclusive list.